 Therefore, understanding the processes and rates of exchange (or ‘flux’) of these GHG in forests, and how they are affected by forest management is a substantial part of our research.
 There are several projects in this general topic:

-- Forest and land management impacts on GHG and soil carbon balance (e.g. thinning, felling, stump harvesting, bioenergy crops)
+- Forest and land management impacts on GHG and soil carbon balance (e.g. thinning, felling, bioenergy crops)

-- Soil GHG fluxes for afforested and restored peatland
+- Soil GHG fluxes for drained and undrained afforested peatland

 - Quantifying GHG budget of forestry and contributing to the LULUCF GHG UK inventory